 Moving forward with regional declines in Walleye populations that are likely to be heavily impacted by a warming climate, decisions of whether to resist changes, accept changes or direct the changes (RAD framework, WDNR) must be made.
 According to climate modeling, Cedar Lake is unlikely to contain a persistent Walleye population in the future because of lack of adequate thermal habitat.
 The lake will continue to be stocked with extended growth fall fingerling Walleye to determine if stocking can aid in the rebound of the population and natural recruitment can be regained.
-Muskellunge stocking will continue on a biennial basis with a reduction in the stocking rate by 1⁄2 in order to attempt to produce a lower density population with higher trophy potential.
-Nearshore woody habitat projects are highly encouraged to improve habitat and reduce shoreline erosion.
+Muskellunge stocking will continue on a biennial basis with a reduction in the stocking rate by 50% in order to attempt to produce a lower density population with higher trophy potential.
+Nearshore woody habitat projects are highly encouraged to improve habitat and reduce shoreline erosion in place of hard armoring with the use of rip-rap.
 Panfish continuously experience high harvest pressure in both the winter and summer fishing seasons.
 Consideration may be given to more restrictive experimental panfish regulations in order to protect larger individuals within the populations and distribute available fish to a larger group of anglers.
 Continued monitoring of the fish population is essential for adaptive management strategies and future success of the fishery.